WithoutHaste/EarlyDocs/Demo/documentation/NormalClass.md

-Summary of the class.
+Summary of the class.Remarks about the class.Base Type: System.Object

-Remarks about the class.

-Base Type: System.Object

 ## Examples

-Class can be used this way.

-Class can be used that way.
+Class can be used this way.Class can be used that way.## Enums

-## Enums

 ### ClassEnum

-Summary of enum that has no summaries on the values.
+Summary of enum that has no summaries on the values.#### Constants

-#### Constants

 * Invalid
 * Character